maguroid/hardhat-ignition-demo/README.md

 then fill in the `SEPOLIA_RPC_URL` and `PRIVATE_KEY` variables.

+> [!WARNING]
-[!WARNING]: do not commit the `.env` file to the repository, it would results to get your account drained.
+> do not commit the `.env` file to the repository, it would results to get your account drained.

 ### Deploy vaults